Installation

 Installation of cocotb

-The stable version of cocotb can be installed by running
+The latest stable version of cocotb can be installed by running

 pip install cocotb